Hi-Angel/notes-backup/packer.md

 Allows automating a system installation from ISO and other sources.
 Supports many plugins, in particular for Proxmox and vCenter.

+The first interesting that runs is `builder` that uses `boot_command` and other properties to create a machine.

+Then `communicator` runs that tries to connect to the freshly created machine.
+It is possible to disable communicator completely by setting `communicator = "none"`.

 # Glossary

 * `machine image` in docs basically refers to the resulting system after the installation has completed.